Big wave wipeouts are no joke and can be very destructive, causing physical - and psychological - injury or death.

 From the moment you lose your line or the wave overtakes you, things change fast.
 Never panic, but do be quick.

-Launch toward the back of the wave if you can.
+If you can, launch toward the back of the wave.
 Go ass-first.
 Take a deep breath.
 Ball up loosely when you break the surface.